paritytech/substrate-light-ui/README.md

 If you would like to run this project with hot-reloading, use the following commands:

 - `yarn start:ui`: If you would only like to modify the UI, run this command and visit http://localhost:3000
-- `yarn start:electron`: Run the Electron app with hot reloading